Byfield, Northamptonshire: Recreation

 There are some 30 different clubs and organisations active in Byfield such as karate, over 60s club and the men's breakfast club.
 Byfield has a large recreation ground, The Brightwell, which has bowls, cricket, football and tennis clubs as well as a children's playground and other recreational space.
 The village hall is the venue for a number of weekly events as well as one-off theatres, shows, exhibitions, quiz evenings, dances, weddings, parties etc.

 Byfield Village Club which was formerly known as Byfield Conservative Club has a membership of over 200 and is the venue for live music, social events and parties.
 There are active darts and skittles teams as well as a full-size snooker table in the upstairs games room.
 The Village Club is housed in a former school house; the building itself being several hundred years old.
 The club went out of business in early 2017 and the building is up for sale.

 An active Scout Group exists in the village which was first founded in 1911.
 Today it provides activities for approximately 60 young people aged 6–14.

-In the 1950s and 1960s, Byfield's Brian, Bob, Cecil, and Bruce Laurie were well-known stock-car drivers, at Northamptonshire's Brafield Stadium and around England's stock car tracks.